 Along with the runners, Ram’s wife Sita also travelled with us and an appropriate headline to announce it would have been ‘Rama and Sita together travel to Lanka for the first time!‘ The marathon starts at Colombo and ends at Negombo, a beautiful coastal town north of Colombo and the route runs along the sea coast.

-We reached Colombo on September 30th and stayed at Negombo.
+We reached Colombo on September 30, and stayed at Negombo.
 The first day was largely spent locating a decent vegetarian restaurant leading to some hilarious consequences.
 Staying in a beautiful beach resort, we planned to do a relaxed run along the beach, the following morning.
 Neville and Andy chose to go easy with an extended sleep while Ram and I chose to step out to do a bare-feet run on the patch between the sand and the sea.
 Unlike the beaches of Chennai, this beach was only a beach and served no other purpose in the morning hours.
-The morning run was truly memorable just because of the sheer fun that we had on the beach.
 While I was reluctant to get into the water, Ram (falsely) assured me of his swimming skills and encouraged me to take a plunge.
-We further indulged on testing our photography skills.
-One of the pictures that I clicked of Ram later found its way to couple of news paper articles on him, thus helping me claim as a photojournalist!
+We further tested our photography skills.
+One of the pictures that I clicked of Ram later found its way to couple of news paper articles on him, thus making me a photojournalist!

-Later that day, we went around Colombo, collected our bibs, treated ourselves in ‘authentic’ vegetarian restaurant, do some ‘tea’ shopping thanks to a wonderful support from the driver, Thilan, assigned to us by the tour operators.
+Later that day, we went around Colombo, collected our bibs, treated ourselves in ‘authentic’ vegetarian restaurant, some ‘tea’ shopping – all thanks to a wonderful support from the driver, Thilan, assigned to us by the tour operators.
 His presence proved to be a boon both on that day as well as the next day.
 The bib collection process was a tedious one as it involved a medical examination.
 The organisers, also the tour operators, were kind enough to waive the entry fee and also ensure a quick and easy medical examination.
-It goes without saying that I did look off place amidst all the athletes who were participating the next day.
-The doctor couldn’t believe his eyes that I am the one who will be participating.
+It goes without saying that I looked less like an athlete amidst all the athletes who were participating the following day.
+The doctor couldn’t believe that I am the one who will be participating and need to check on me twice.

 The race was set to begin at 6:00 AM on October 2.
 We left our hotel as early as 4:00 AM as the roads gets congested during the morning hours.